CYLALighthouse/CYLA_Assessments_Toolkit/docs/flchanges.md

 ## Reasons for Focus List changes:

+### **Accidental Enrollment** {#Accidental-Enrollment}:
-### **Accidental Enrollment**: This is the most common exit reason.
+    This is the most common exit reason.
 This happens when trying to enroll a student with similar names but in different grades.

-### **ACM no longer available**: ACM may have withdrawn from City Year therefore, this is the exit criteria when withdrawing by bulk or individual students.
+### **ACM no longer available**:
+    ACM may have withdrawn from City Year therefore, this is the exit criteria when withdrawing by bulk or individual students.

 ### **Deactivated by trigger**: This commonly happens when all students in a sections has been withdrawn or a section has become inactive.